Doña Ana County, NM – Case Study

 In an attempt to reduce the potential financial crisis for payday borrowers, 15 states and the District of Columbia have imposed laws which limit the APR to a maximum of 36 percent.
 However, 35 other states are not so cautious.
 Ohio currently has the highest payday loan interest rates in the country with an average of 667 percent.
 Idaho, Nevada, Utah, and Texas have rates nearly as high.
 (Ohio just passed a new law reducing their rates to 28% APR, plus fees)

 For people who cannot keep up with their payday loan payments, the penalties are severe.
 Many payday lenders are very aggressive about collecting their money and will garnish it directly from borrowers’ bank accounts since this is a condition of the loan.
 These withdrawals not only take a chunk out of borrower’s available cash, but they can also lead to expensive overdraft fees and can harm their credit scores.
-Even those who pay back their payday loans on time do not see any benefit for doing so, because the repayments are not reported to the credit agencies.
+Employees indicated that even those who pay back their payday loans on time do not see any benefit for doing so, because the repayments are not reported to the credit agencies, according to Credit Repair.
 So the impact of payday lending on a borrower can only be negative on their credit score.

 Finding a Safe and Healthy Solution to Payday Loans